 Why West Virginia Has a High Fatal Car Accident Rate

 Traffic accidents can lead to severe injuries.
 Worse, they can lead to the death of our friends and family.
-Unfortunately, West Virginia has a high fatal car accident rate, much higher than the national average.
+Unfortunately, West Virginia has a high fatal car accident rate, much higher than the national average, and the highest rate of overall injury death in the nation.
 It has been that way for years, but why?
 Car accidents can lead to tremendous pain and suffering as well as major economic expenses for victims and their family members.
 Here, review some of the reasons that West Virginia has a high car accident fatality rate.

 High rate of vehicular deaths